Partnership – Great goal; Insufficient word

 Trust is a State of Mind

-Vaclav Havel from his “Politics of Hope” book writes about hope in a way that also applies to trust.
-Editing him slightly, he says, “I should say first that hope is above all a state of mind, not a state of the world.
-Either we have hope in us or we don’t; it is a dimension of the soul, and it’s not essentially dependent on some observation of the world or estimate of the situation.”
+, “I should say first that hope is, above all, a state of mind, not a state of the world.
+Either we have hope in us, or we don’t; it is a dimension of the soul, and it’s not essentially dependent on some observation of the world or estimate of the situation.”

-As with hope, trust may be something that we carry within us and is, in many ways, a projection of our own internal struggle onto those around us.
+As with hope, trust may be something that we carry within us.
+It is, in many ways, a projection of our own internal struggle onto those around us.
 If we distrust others, it is that we are asking them to carry a weight that we cannot bear within ourselves.

-Trust is more an attitude about myself, an estimate of my own capacities.
-For example, if I do not trust management, a more accurate statement is that I am not happy with the way I act or I feel when I am around management.
+It is more an attitude about myself, an estimate of my own capacities.
+For example, if I do not have faith in management, a more accurate statement is that I am not happy with the way I act or feel when I am around management.
 It is my response to their power that bothers me.
 My caution.
 My speaking in generalities.
 My quickness to back down in the face of an indifferent or controlling act on their part.
-My short-fused cynicism may be more the source of my distrust, than anything they do.
+My short-fused cynicism may be more the source of my distrust than anything they do.

 Distrust is too often a projection onto powerful others of our own ambivalence.